-Supplementary Planning Documents and Technical Guidance Documents
+10.4 Supplementary Planning and Technical Guidance Documents

-The Council prepares design and planning briefs to guide the development of significant sites and buildings in the District, and offers advice and guidance on design and conservation matters to those who seek it.
-Information such as this has not been made generally available through published documents in the form of Supplementary Planning Documents or Technical Guidance Documents intended to support and explain in more detail the policies included in the Local Plan.
+Although the Council prepares design and planning briefs to guide the development of significant sites and buildings in the district, and offers advice and guidance on design and conservation matters to those who seek it, such information has not been made generally available through published documents in the form of Supplementary Planning Guidance intended to support and explain in more detail the policies included in the Local Plan.

-The Council believes that the publication of SPD or TGD would be extremely beneficial, not only in helping owners decide how best to conserve their properties but also in increasing the efficiency of the planning service.
-It will therefore consider producing technical guidance documents on the following subjects:
+The Council believes that the publication of SPD and technical guidance documents would be extremely beneficial, not only in helping owners decide how best to conserve their properties but also in increasing the efficiency of the planning service.
+It will therefore consider producing SPD and technical guidance documents on the following subjects: